gurusabarish/converter/README.md

 # converter
-Django web app to convert image format
+A web app to convert image to pdf, png to jpg, png to jpg and png to webp without database using django

 ## Local setup